jordim/langify-mobile/README.md

 ```"hello.world" = "Hello world!";```

-If you open config.py file you will a python dictionary with some keys and values.
+If you open config.py file you will find a python dictionary with some keys and values.
 Change the values according your requirements.

 ```params = {
     'input' : 'android',